sap-tutorials/Tutorials/tutorials/luigi-app-react/luigi-app-react.md

           function navBack() {
               // checks if there is a previous view in history if (linkManager().hasBack()) {
-                  // navigates to the previously openend microfrontend linkManager().goBack();
+                  // navigates to the previously opened microfrontend linkManager().goBack();
               } else {
                   // navigates to the products page directly